Senior Attorney and Leader of SELC's Land and Community Program

 The first comprehensive analysis of a 1995 Virginia law that allows private entities to build transportation projects in the Commonwealth shows the law is failing to live up to its promise of attracting private money to fund increasingly expensive projects.
 Instead, projects proposed under the Public-Private Transportation Act (PPTA) rely almost exclusively on tolls and/or taxpayer dollars, according to the analysis.

 - Transportation Reform in Virginia

-- Smart Growth in Virginia It’s Better for Our Health, Our Environment, and Our Pocketbooks
+- Smart Growth in the Southeast Growth that is Better for Our Health, Our Environment, and Our Pocketbooks

 - Charlottesville 29 Bypass (VA)